iluvjava/Maths/Notebook 2.0/AMATH 503/Legendre Equation.md

 **Legendre Polynomials are ORTHOGONAL.** and this is an amazing quality to have when we are using it as the basis functions fo something.

+---
+### **Peroperty**

+For any "reasonable" functions, it can be expressed as a linear combinations of the Legendre Polynomials.
+And the Proof of Orthogonality in chapter 10 of the textbook.

 [^1]: Mathematician usually wants the eigen functions normalized.
 And in our case, the eigenfunctions is $p_n(x)$, and we want to adjust the function such that $p(1) = 1$.